dhellmann/pymotw-3/source/site/index.rst

 directory is a good location.
 This example sets ``PYTHONPATH`` explicitly to ensure the module is picked up.

 ..
-CANNOT COG because virtualenv disables user-site which in turns
+NOT RUNNING because virtualenv disables user-site which in turns
 .. disables usercustomize.

 .. code-block:: none